taijusanagi/2025-agentic-ethereum/docs/script.md

 While this chat-based approach is convenient, more complex and strategic tasks often require additional tools beyond simple chat interactions.
 This is where dApps Fusion comes in.

-Introducing dApps Fusion
-PalWallet includes dApps Fusion, enabling users to connect directly with decentralized applications (dApps) via WalletConnect.
+PalWallet includes dApps Fusion, enabling users to connect directly with dApps via WalletConnect.
 This AI-powered crypto agent serves as a co-pilot, adding valuable external services such as security checks for safer transactions.

 Let's connect to a sample dApp.